10 Facts: Harriet Tubman

 Fact #10: Tubman died in the Home for the Aged she herself had founded.

-She was buried with military honors in the Fort Hill Cemetery in Auburn, New York, which also included such figures as Secretary of State William Seward.
+Harriet Tubman died on March 10, 1913 at the rest home named in her honor in Auburn, New York.
+She was buried with military honors in the Fort Hill Cemetery in Auburn, which also included such figures as Secretary of State William Seward.